section-io/docs/content/tutorials/developer-workflow/loading-your-setup-into-the-developer-pop.md

 #### 2. Add the Dev PoP remote to your repository
   * Open the Dev Pop UI: `minikube service -n section-shared developer-pop`
+    * This may take a few minutes if the pods in the cluster are still spinning up.
+Check the status by running `kubectl get pods -A`

 {{< figure src="/docs/images/dev/get-ready-section.png" title="Section app ready to connect to Aperture" >}}